Lixus (ancient city): Mauritanian period (3rd century to 2nd century BC)

-There are some peculiarities of the palace in Lixus: The designer extended the spaces intended for clients.
+There are some peculiarities of the palace in Lixus: The architect extended the spaces intended for clients.
 The court with the plinths is the equivalent of the doorway to a conventional Tablinum, and the hall in complex G is an oversized Oecus, and it was a kind of gallery for displaying statues.

 Based on this interpretation, building F, situated in the middle of the garden and surrounded by porticoes, would be the principal Triclinium of Lixus's palace.
 This great Triclinium would have been the venue for important official events, as an Oecus Cyzicenus for feasting while enjoying the landscape.